osl-incubator/scicookie/{{cookiecutter.project_slug}}/docs/contributing.md

 # Contributing

+In order to be able to contribute, it is important that you understand the project layout.
+{% if cookiecutter.project_layout == "src" -%}
+This project uses the *src layout*, which means that the code you want to import is placed in a subdirectory, usually called src.
+{% else %}
+This project uses the *flat layout*, which refers to the organisation of a project's files into one folder or repository, so that the various configuration files and import packages are all in the top-level directory.
+{% endif -%}

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.